 Stock broker Steve Hepting is caught in the tech bust of 2001-02.
 Turning to teaching, he works with disadvantaged teens such as “Tiny” Little.
 He tangles with Principal, Jennifer Capelli who arranges a mid-year transfer to an elementary school.
 Hepting considers leaving the profession.
 But as decisions are to be made, a swirl of unforeseen events force him to reflect on his own foibles and choose a career road that will lead him to a satisfying destination.

 There is no profession like teaching and no workplace like a high school, filled with the angst, passion, and zany antics of adolescents.
 There is much to lampoon, covered in over three hundred entries that satirize teacher jargon, tech-addled teens, workplace oddities, and establishing appropriate ethical and behavioral standards for students when those seem lacking in many of society’s leaders.

 Edubabble: A Glossary of Teacher-Talk

 “No one would believe this stuff.
 Someone should write it down.”
 This faculty-lounge comment, directed at the quirks and foibles of the teacher workplace, prompted the first of the Edubabble series.
-Relentless jargon and a quirky system make for a goldmine of satire.
-With over three-hundred quick-read entries, any teacher or school administrator will enjoy the satirical humor directed toward the education system and a workplace called school.
+Relentless jargon and a peculiar system make for a goldmine of satire.
+With over three-hundred short-entries, any teacher or school administrator will enjoy the satirical humor directed toward the education system and a workplace called school.